Comba92/comba92.github.io/content/posts/nes_refcell.md

 }
 ```

-## A little problem: loading a savestate emulator context
+## A little problem: loading savestates
 I have a little problem.
-There is one case where my pointer safety conditions aren't true.
+There is one excpetion where my [pointer safety conditions](#pointer-safety-conditions) aren't true.
 Whenever i *load savestates*.
 When i save a state, i do not serialize the ROM data[^2].
 So in the deserialize, there won't be any PRG-ROM nor CHR-ROM.
 Also, you can't really serialize pointers, as they will change in different runtimes executions.
 I am missing some stuff when deserializing.
 We have to carefully bake into the new emulator context the cartridge data, and create new pointers accordingly.
 Luckily for us, we only two places where we use pointers in the whole emulator, so it is easily manageable.
 You can now clearly see how dangerous pointers can be.
 I use [mem::take()](https://doc.rust-lang.org/std/mem/fn.take.html) here, as it comes in handy for taking out data from structs.

-[^2]: if we want to be fussy, I only serialize CHR-RAM, if there's any.
+[^2]: if we want to be fussy, I only serialize CHR-RAM and PRG-RAM, if there are any.

 ```rust
 pub fn load_ctx_from_emu(&mut self, other: Emulator) {